Nadinerodriguez/qcfirst/README.md

 - Visual Design: Designed the sign up, login, homepage, and manage courses pages on Figma.
 - HTML: I wrote the navbar and the entire HTML code for the sign up, log in, and homepage pages.
 - CSS: I styled the sign up, login, course planner, course enrollement, and manage courses pages.
 - Back End: Researched on what best technologies to use for the backend such as Firebase, Node.js, Express.js, MySQL and MongoDB.
+I set up the various routhings in the Node and Express server to serve all our web documents.

 Nadine Rodriguez
 - Visual Design: Designed the course search, course planner, and course enrollment pages on Figma.
 - HTML: I worked on the footer and the entire HTML code for the course search, course planner, course enrollment, and manage courses page.
 - CSS: I styled the navbar, footer, homepage and course search page.
 - Back End: Researched on what best technologies to use for the backend such as Firebase, Node.js, and Express.js.
-Tried using Firebase's Authenthication for the Sign Up and Login pages but later decided with my partner that his research was the best approach in the long run.
+Tried using Firebase's Authenthication for the Sign Up and Login pages but later decided with my partner that his solution was the best approach in the long run.
+I created the students and faculty table on MySQL.

 ## List of features of our app
 ## A link to which web page each feature can be found on